 The novel and emerging nature of Long COVID, as well as the quality of current data does not provide solid grounds for confidently identifying risk factors yet [11][17].
-Some of the reviews suggest that the following factors might increase the risk for Long COVID development: (a) sex (female), (b), older age (c) comorbidities (mental and physical), (d) severity of acute disease (e.g. hospitalization, higher imaging scores, duration of oxygen supplementation, pneumonia, presence of dyspnea, number of symptoms),(e) and obesity [10][12][15][17][19][21][23][24][42].
+Some of the reviews suggest that the following factors might increase the risk for Long COVID development: (a) sex (female), (b), older age (c) comorbidities (mental and physical, three or more), (d) severity of acute disease (e.g. hospitalization, duration of hospitalization, higher imaging scores, duration of oxygen supplementation, pneumonia, presence of dyspnea, number of symptoms),(e) and obesity [10][12][15][17][19][20][22][24][25][33][45].
 For some of these factors, evidence seems to be mixed or symptom-depended.
 For example, smell and taste disturbances do not seem to be associated with most of these risk factors, and if so, are more common in younger age groups [16][17].
+Similarly, the NIHR review, as well as Sarfraz and colleagues emphasize that Long COVID seems to be more common in young adults (and children) than expected, with about 20% of young individuals not returning to baseline health at 16 days after infection [10] [20].
+The remaining ambiguity around Long COVID risk factors may be due to differences in reporting, study designs, variations in participant characteristics (clinical, demographic, socio-economic), as well as Long COVID's complex and multifaceted pathophysiology [46].

-Similarly, the NIHR review emphasizes that Long COVID seems to be more common in young adults (and children) than expected [10].
-Two reviews reported that experiencing more than five symptoms during acute disease, including fatigue, headache, dyspnea, chest pain, sensitive skin, hoarse voice and myalgia had a higher risk progressing to Long COVID development, which might be stronger when taking age and sex into account [15] [16].
-Iqbal and colleagues report the number of symptom during acute disease were highly predictive of the number of lasting symptoms at three months, especially of persisting fatigue [42].
+Three reviews reported that experiencing more than five symptoms during acute disease, including fatigue, headache, dyspnea, chest pain, sensitive skin, hoarse voice and myalgia had a higher risk progressing to Long COVID development, which might be stronger when taking age and sex into account [15] [16] [46].
+Iqbal and colleagues report the number of symptom during acute disease were highly predictive of the number of lasting symptoms at three months, especially of persisting fatigue [45].
 Mental symptoms, especially posttraumatic ones seem to be affecting younger people, women, and those with responsibilities for others [16].
 Beyond physical activity levels [12], none of the reviews reported on protective factors.